 Facts, respective to the industry certification — Where do they come from?

-In a nutshell, facts, which relate to personal training, come down to the understanding of certain exercise science principles and implementing a fitness program design that is safe and effective.
+In a nutshell, facts, which relate to personal training, come down to understanding of certain exercise science principles and implementing a fitness program design that is safe and effective.
 The question is, then, where does this understanding come from and who makes sure that the certification company gets their facts straight.

 I’m more inclined to think “scam” if they all just arbitrarily come up with their own thoughts on personal training fact.
 Generally speaking, the fact comes from you – from the experienced personal trainer and fitness enthusiast.